Home

 By Katelyn Schneider

 These lesson plans were made with the intention to help simplify the demanding task of planning, researching and trying different techniques before you found the "perfect one".
-The '5 Senses' Pre-K Lesson Plans offers interesting, interactive and simply activities.
+The 'All About Apples' Pre-K Lesson Plans offers interesting, interactive and simply activities.

 While this lesson is intended for Ga Pre- K teachers, anyone working in Pre-K or Kindergarten will be able to use these lessons and tailor to your own needs.